vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/cf4k8s-gs.md

         ```
 ### Clone the CF for K8s repo

-Clone the repo to preffered location and cd into it.
+Clone the repo to preferred location and cd into it.
 ```
 git clone https://github.com/cloudfoundry/cf-for-k8s.git && cd cf-for-k8s
 ```